 - ✓ Online training available on AGORA - ✓ Country Office and the Regional office supported learning programmes through various platforms including webinars among others.
-This will also entail a one week learning mission to the Regional Office for face-to-face sessions with the Regional Child Protection Advisor and the Child Protection Specialist on the technical area the JPO will be working on - Continuous technical support and mentorship by the Chief, Child Protection, supporting on the job learning and prospective future career growth.
+This will also entail a one week learning mission to UNICEF Headquarters for face-to-face capacity building session facilitated by the JPO office. - Continuous technical support and mentorship by the Chief, Child Protection, and other child protection team, supporting on the job learning and prospective future career growth.

 Potential for retention: There is currently a vacant position in the section which we hope to fill when we have secured the required funding.
-The potential for retention of the JPO therefore exist in the section.
+The potential for retention of the JPO therefore exists within the section.
 Other opportunities for the JPO include:

-- recommendation from the regional office positions - Career outlook and potential for regular position with UNICEF and other UN agencies such as UNFPA and UNHCR
+- Recommendations depending on opportunities that may arise. s - Career outlook and potential for regular positions within UNICEF and other UN agencies such as UNFPA and UNHCR

-Supervisor experience: The current supervisor of the post, Chief of Child Protection Section (P-4), has about 14 years working with UNICEF continuously and in four duty stations and all these years include experience in supervising and managing various staff from General services, national staff to international professionals as well as technical consultants.
+Supervisor experience: The current supervisor of the post, Chief of Child Protection Section (P-4), has 15 years working with UNICEF continuously and in four duty stations and all these years include experience in supervising and managing staff from General services, national staff to international professionals as well as technical consultants.
 Currently the Chief is supervising a Child Protection Specialist at P3 level, two national specialists at NOC level, and a General Services staff.
 Other child protection staff in the section are supervised by the specialists as indicated in the organogram.